ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Most command-line options deal with generic settings, but some settings are specific to connections and strategies.
 Passing these options at the command-line may feel like the highest-precedence options, but command-line options have low precedence - they override configuration only.
 They do not override playbook keywords, variables from inventory or variables from playbooks.
-You can override all other settings from all other sources in all other precedence categories at the command line with ``--extra-vars var_name=value``, but that is not a command-line option, it is a variable.
+You can override all other settings from all other sources in all other precedence categories at the command line with ``--extra-vars var_name=value``, but that is not a command-line option, it is a :ref:`variable<general_precedence_variables>`.

 Playbook keywords
 ^^^^^^^^^^^^^^^^^